Licensing requirements for providers of funeral expenses facilities

 These exemptions generally specify a limited range of circumstances in which they apply.
 If you intend to rely on one of these exemptions, make sure you are aware of any restrictions on the kind of conduct you can engage in under the exemption.

-There is a new specific exemption for those who are funeral service providers and who engage in financial services in the course of distributing funeral expenses policies that are issued by friendly societies: see reg 7.6.01(1)(ta) and 7.6.01(7).
+There is a new specific exemption for those who are funeral service providers and who engage in financial services in the course of distributing funeral expenses policies that are issued by friendly societies: see regulation 7.6.01(1)(ta) and 7.6.01(7).

 This exemption covers people such as funeral directors who distribute these products in the ordinary course of their business as a funeral service provider.
 It does not cover the distribution of products issued by entities that are not a friendly society.